 If hostels don’t interest you, Vilnius also has a variety of hotels and apartments to choose from.
 Read reviews carefully.

-This neighborhood and UNESCO World Heritage site should definitely be a “must see” on your trip to Vilnius.
+Shortly said, the Republic of Užupis is super unique neighborhood and UNESCO World Heritage site should definitely be a “must see” on your trip to Vilnius.
 The artists and other free spirits in Užupis declared this area an independent Republic in 1997.
 April 1st is their independence day!

-You can even check out the constitution, which is written in 23 different languages, and have your passport stamped to prove you visited!
-If you’re looking for your “artist fix,” then go no further.
+You can even check out the constitution, which is written in 23 different languages.
+Not to mention, you can even have your passport stamped to prove you visited the republic!

+I hope you enjoyed my beginners guide to Vilnius!
 Have you ever visited Vilnius or Lithuania?
 Do you want to?
 What advice would you add to this guide?
 As always, thanks for supporting Blond Wayfarer!

 Note: Some links are affiliate-based.
 I earn a small commission at not additional cost to you if you make a purchase.